 ART IS IN THE AIR AT OKLAHOMA STATE UNIVERSITY

+Be consistent in your formatting/style.
+The above headline is in BUT in the previous media release it is not.
+Either can be appropriate but there must be consistency.

 STILLWATER, Okla. – The OSU art department is collaborating with the university’s Branding Success Campaign to give students and alumni the chance to experience and support art in a new way.